Sequoia Capital has quietly announced a leadership change-up, with partner Jim Goetz taking a step back

 As for whether there was some other impetus for Goetz’s decision, Botha says simply that Goetz, like Valentine before him, thinks that many VCs just wait too long.
 “They cling to power and in doing so, sow the seeds of their firm’s eventual decline.”
 Sequoia has meanwhile “always embraced change both inside and outside the firm.”

-Botha reiterates that dialing back does not mean disappearing, pointing to Moritz, who stepped away from the firm for health reasons in 2012 but who has continued to join boards on behalf of Sequoia, including those of Stripe, Instacart, Klarna, and Flipagram.
+Botha reiterates that dialing back does not mean disappearing, pointing to Moritz, who stepped away from the firm for health reasons in 2012 but who has continued to join boards on behalf of Sequoia, including those of Stripe, Instacart, Klarna and Flipagram.
 Indeed, it was when Moritz took a leave that Goetz was made a “steward” in the first place.

-Asked whether Sequoia is preparing to raise another U.S.-oriented fund — the likeliest reason for Goetz to ease himself out of his day-to-day activities at the firm — Botha declines to comment on the prospect, but we’d guess it’s either about to tap its LPs for a new fund or it will in the not-too-distant future.
+Asked whether Sequoia is preparing to raise another U.S.-oriented fund — the likeliest reason for Goetz to ease himself out of his day-to-day activities at the firm — Botha declined to comment on the prospect, but we’d guess it’s either about to tap its LPs for a new fund or it will in the not-too-distant future.
 Its peers in the venture world are now raising new funds roughly every two years, and Sequoia closed its most recent U.S.-focused fund in 2015.

 Either way, Botha, 43, won’t be working alone suddenly.
 Instead, he’s getting a new U.S. co-lead in 44-year-old Alfred Lin.
 Both will be working under Leone, who oversees the firm’s global operations with Neil Shen, the founder and managing partner of Sequoia Capital China.